m-chenie/tt-metal/tt_metal/programming_examples/diode_equation_single_core_v2_generated/prompt_debug.md

 Requirements:
 - Emit exactly three separate code blocks in your response
 - Label each block clearly: COMPUTE, READER, WRITER
-- Use standard circular buffer layout: CB_0/CB_1 for inputs, CB_16 for output
+- Circular buffer layout (MUST follow exactly):
+  * CB_0: V (variable input from DRAM)
+  * CB_1: Vj (constant, initialized in reader)
+  * CB_2: Isat (constant, initialized in reader)
+  * CB_3: 1.0 (constant, initialized in reader)
+  * CB_16: output result
-- Compute kernel: Implement the operation: I = isat × (exp(V/vj) - 1).
+- Compute kernel: Implement the formula: I = isat × (exp(V/vj) - 1).
+Mathematical steps: divide V by vj, exponentiate result, subtract 1, multiply by isat.
+DO NOT initialize constants in compute kernel..
 Use appropriate SFPU operations from the examples.
 Follow the pattern: initialize operations, wait for inputs, acquire registers, perform computation, pack result, release registers
-- Reader kernel: Read input tiles from DRAM using NOC async operations.
+- Reader kernel: Read V from DRAM into CB_0.
+Initialize constant tiles in reader kernel using float_to_bfloat16 pattern:   * Vj = 1.0 (in appropriate CB as specified above)   * Isat = 1.0 (in appropriate CB as specified above)   * ones = 1.0 (in appropriate CB as specified above).
 Use noc_async_read with barriers
 - Writer kernel: Write output tiles from CB_16 to DRAM using noc_async_write with barriers
 - Study the provided examples to identify the correct API functions and usage patterns
 - Follow TT-Metal conventions: cb_wait/reserve/push/pop discipline, NOC barriers, proper includes